-Humans cultivated dandelions for hundreds of years in Europe and Asia, and the weed was brought to Americas by early colonialists where it was a staple for most of the modern history in the New World.
-However, now that richer food is available at low prices this invasive species is obsolete.
+Humans cultivated dandelions for hundreds of years in Europe and Asia, and the weed was brought to the Americas by early colonialists where it was a staple for most of the modern history in the New World.
+However, now that richer food is available at low prices, this invasive species is obsolete.

-Notwithstanding, the consumer garden industry has launched, of course, several methods to eliminate dandelions, some environmentally harmful, but quite rewarding, and therefore widely advertised in the media.
+Notwithstanding, the consumer garden industry has launched, of course, several methods to eliminate dandelions, some environmentally harmful but quite rewarding, and therefore widely advertised in the media.

 Mowing the lawn frequently with a gasoline-fuelled lawn mower is one of the most popular ways.
-Simultaneously you will be generating more carbon dioxide than what twenty average passenger cars produce for the same amount of mechanical work and making enough noise to scare away the fauna in one hectare around yourself—not to mention to anger your neighbors and damage your eardrums.
-Still, this will not kill the original dandelion plant but will slow down their growth rate for few days, so you get to enjoy the mowing several times per month during spring and summer.
+Simultaneously, you will be generating more carbon dioxide than what twenty average passenger cars produce for the same amount of mechanical work and making enough noise to scare away the fauna in one hectare around yourself—not to mention anger your neighbors and damage your eardrums.
+Still, this will not kill the original dandelion plant but will slow down their growth rate for a few days, so you get to enjoy the mowing several times per month during spring and summer.

 The second homemade remedy: salt; as with the vinegar, you can put it at the base of the plant or into the hole after removing it.
 The outcome will be similar to the vinegar.
 Muriatic acid and boiling water also have been used with some success.

 We left for the end the most environmentally unfriendly dandelion killing method: chemical herbicides.
-Be sure that you apply the herbicide only to the dandelion leaves, otherwise you will kill everything alive around your target.
+Be sure that you apply the herbicide only to the dandelion leaves, otherwise, you will kill everything alive around your target.
 After the foliage of the plant dies, the active ingredients in the herbicide will penetrate the plant and kill the roots.
 The runoff will also filter down into the soil and end up in waterways and rivers, where glyphosate, atrazine, and other chemicals will poison wildlife.

-Here is a summary of some of the most popular Dandelion-killing methods.
+Here is a summary of some of the most popular dandelion-killing methods.

 Conclusion: Green vs. Gray Parallel Universes.

-© 2018 Jorge
+© 2018 Jorge Cruz